 How to Tile a Wall

-Tiling a wall is straightforward providing the wall has been prepared correctly, I always use a ready mixed waterproof adhesive and plastic tile spacers with a width of around 3 mm, which can be purchased from all tile and DIY stores.
-The spacers are in the shape of a cross and make tiling a wall a … [Read more...]
+Tiling a wall is straightforward providing the wall has been prepared correctly (see where to start), I always use a ready mixed waterproof adhesive and plastic tile spacers with a width of around 3 mm, which can be purchased from all tile and DIY stores.
+The spacers are in the shape of a cross and … [Read more...]

 Setting-Out Before Starting a Tiling Job